-Notice is hereby given that the Annual Meeting of Stockholders of Targa Resources Corp. (the "Company" or "Targa") will be held at 811 Louisiana Street, Suite 2100, Houston, TX 77002 on May 24, 2022, at 8:00 a.m.
+Notice is hereby given that the Annual Meeting of Stockholders of Targa Resources Corp. (the "Company" or "Targa") will be held at 811 Louisiana Street, Suite 2100, Houston, TX 77002 on May 23, 2023, at 8:00 a.m.
 Central Time (the "Annual Meeting").
 The Annual Meeting is being held for the following purposes:

-- 1. To elect the three Class III Directors named in this proxy statement, each to serve until the 2025 annual meeting of stockholders. - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2022. - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers for the fiscal year ended December 31, 2021. - 4.
+- 1. To elect the three Class I Directors named in this proxy statement, each to serve until the 2026 annual meeting of stockholders (Proposal One). - To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2023 (Proposal Two). - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers for the fiscal year ended December 31, 2022 (Proposal Three). - 4.
+To approve, on an advisory basis, the frequency of future advisory votes to approve the compensation of the Company's named executive officers (Proposal Four). - 5.
+To consider and vote upon a stockholder proposal requesting that the Company issue a report assessing policy options related to venting and flaring, if properly presented at the meeting (Proposal Five). - 6.
 To transact such other business as may properly come before the Annual Meeting.

 These proposals are described in the accompanying proxy materials.
-You will be able to vote at the Annual Meeting only if you were a stockholder of record at the close of business on March 29, 2022.
+You will be able to vote at the Annual Meeting only if you were a stockholder of record at the close of business on March 28, 2023.